RancidDax/namazu.tools/top.md

 **Critical Overflow Bug** and **Critical Synchronization Bug** are assigned randomly to one colour of rot.
 This will persist through the rest of the mechanic such that if red is defamation to begin with, red will be defamation for the remainder of the mechanic.

-**Stack rots** should be closest to eachother that they can while still resolving their blue puddle, and **defamation rots** should be on the far edges of their puddles.
+**Stack rots** should be as close to eachother as they can while still resolving their blue puddle, and **defamation rots** should be on the far edges of their puddles.

 {: .note }
 > MUR has the stack rot players move inside the boss' hitbox, whilst the defamation players move outside the hitbox.
 >
-> Tether players should also give way to rots as to reduce car crashes.
+> Tether players should also give way to rots to reduce car crashes.

+Tethers players will initially have an "inactive" buff, meaning that they can be any distance away from eachother without causing it to break.
+Once their tether becomes active, if **Blue Tethers** move far apart, the tether will break, and if **Christmas Tethers** move close together, their tether will break.
+Both breaks cause **high raid-wide** "patch" damage and a **Thrice-come Ruin debuff** to be inflicted on each player.

+Failing to break a tether before it expires results in a wipe.

 The **Blue Tether** players will move to the stack rots and in between the puddles, each player stacking close to a rot player.
-Once their tether becomes active, moving far apart will cause the tether to break and cause **high raid-wide** damage and a **Thrice-come Ruin debuff**.
 After the stack hits, the **Blue Tether** players can move out to give themself rot by stacking **on top** of the rot player, forcing the tether to break in the process.

 {: .warning }
 > Popping the **Blue Tether** *too* early can cause wipes as the initial hits from defamation and the stack give a magic vulnerability debuff for 1 second.